wasp-ed/moduler/modul4.en.md

 **Target audience**: Teachers in higher education

-The instructions in the module are written for the supervisor who will be in charge of the implementation of the module.
+The instructions in the module are written for the moderator who will be in charge of the implementation of the module.

 **Learning outcome**: